NAVIGATING SECURITIES REGULATION

 HOW WE HELP INVESTORS

 While innovation can offer great investment opportunities, it also comes with unknowns and risks.
 The OSC’s Investor Office provides information that can assist Canadians in making informed investment decisions.
-Fintech-related resources include:
+Fintech-related resources, including from the OSC’s Investor Office, include:

 Many ideas go beyond borders.
 We work with other regulators to improve access to opportunities for both fintechs and investors on a national and international level.

 Similar to OSC LaunchPad, the CSA Regulatory Sandbox provides fintechs with an opportunity to test their products, services and applications on a time-limited basis – but throughout the Canadian market.
 The OSC is an active and key partner in this sandbox.